WaylonWalker/waylonwalker.com/pages/til/textual-app-devtools.md

 _adding features_

 Now to get devtools through a cli without running through `textual run --dev`.
-I pulled open the textual cli source code, and this is what it does currently.
+I pulled open the textual cli source code, and this is what it does at the time of writing.

-> Note: I used sys.argv as a very simple way to implement a `--dev` flag in the
+> Note: I used sys.argv as a way to implement a `--dev` quickly tutorial.
+For a
-> tutorial.
-For a real project, I'd setup argparse, click, or typer. `typer`
+> real project, I'd setup argparse, click, or typer. `typer` is my go to these
-> is my go to these days, unless I am really trying to limit dependencies, then
+> days, unless I am really trying to limit dependencies, then the standard
-> the standard library `argparse` might be what I go with.
+> library `argparse` might be what I go with.

 ```python
 def tui():